-The Parliamentary Secretary for Pacific Island Affairs, the Hon Richard Marles MP visited Bangladesh from 12-13 November 2011.
+The then Parliamentary Secretary for Foreign Affairs, the Hon Richard Marles MP visited Bangladesh in November 2011.
 During this trip Mr Marles held discussions with Bangladesh’s Prime Minister Sheikh Hasina and Foreign Minister Dipu Moni, and announced an additional $15 million in ‘fast start’ climate change finance to assist Bangladesh adapt to the impacts of climate change.

 On 24 December 2008, Australia and Bangladesh signed a MOU to cooperate on combating terrorism.
 It was Bangladesh’s first bilateral counter-terrorism (CT) MOU and Australia's fourteenth.
-The MOU will provide a framework for operational agencies to cooperate in areas such as information and intelligence exchange, law enforcement, activities, money laundering and financing of terrorism, and the development of effective CT legal instruments.
+The MOU provides a framework for operational agencies to cooperate in areas such as information and intelligence exchange, law enforcement, activities, money laundering and financing of terrorism, and the development of effective CT legal instruments.
 The two countries have conducted various CT cooperation activities, including the first ever joint training exercise on CT between the Australian and Bangladeshi police forces.
 Australia’s then Ambassador for Counter-Terrorism, Mr Bill Paterson, visited Dhaka in November 2009 to discuss CT cooperation between Australia and Bangladesh with Ministers and senior officials.

 The number of Bangladeshis settling permanently in Australia has increased significantly in recent years.
 The 2011 Census recorded 27,808 people from Bangladesh living in Australia, up from 16,100 recorded in the 2006 Census, which was in turn an increase of 77.8 per cent from the 2001 Census.

 Sporting links have also played an important role in strengthening Australia-Bangladesh relations.
-Cricket Australia signed an MOU with Bangladesh Cricket Board in 2000 for a range of cooperation, including young players studying at the Commonwealth Bank Cricket Academy in Adelaide.
-The inaugural winter cricket series between Australia and Bangladesh was held in Darwin and Cairns in June and July 2003.
-The Australian cricket team toured Bangladesh in early 2006 for a test match and a one-day series.
+Cricket Australia signed an MOU with the Bangladesh Cricket Board in 2000 to underpin cooperation, including young players studying at the Commonwealth Bank Cricket Academy in Adelaide.
+The most recent Australian cricket team tour of Bangladesh was in April 2011, with three one-day internationals played.

 Economic and trade relationship

-Two-way merchandise trade totalled $823 million for 2010-11, with exports to Bangladesh valued at $620 million.
-Principal exports to Bangladesh were vegetables, wheat, dairy products, plastic and oil seeds.
-The main imports were clothing, textiles and fertilizer.
-Since 1 July 2003, products from Bangladesh enter Australia duty-free and quota-free. .
+Two-way merchandise trade totaled $865 million for 2012, with exports to Bangladesh valued at $490 million.
+Principal exports to Bangladesh were vegetables, fertilisers (excluding crude), cotton and wheat.
+The main imports were clothing, textiles and floor coverings.
+Since 1 July 2003, products from Bangladesh enter Australia duty-free and quota-free.

-For more information on developing commercial links with Bangladesh, please see the website of Austrade.
+For more information on developing commercial links with Bangladesh, please see the Austrade website.

 Bangladesh has been a significant recipient of Australian development assistance since the early 1970s.
-Australia’s Overseas Development Aid budget for Bangladesh has doubled to $92 million between 2007-08 and 2011-12, and is expected to increase in line with our commitment to achieve 0.5 per cent GNI for ODA by 2015.
+Australia’s aid budget for Bangladesh doubled to $92 million between 2007-08 and 2011-12, and reached $97.3 million in 2012-13.
 Our aid focuses on improving the lives of the poorest and most vulnerable, particularly women.
 Priority sectors include health, education, social protection, water and sanitation, climate change and disaster risk management.
 Development scholarships and volunteer programs are also important features of Australia's assistance to Bangladesh.